ice-cube-1/bag-packer-gcse/README.md

 ___

 Current issues / features to be implemented (in order of priority)
- - #07: Add ontap function for location to either open the app or view the precise day (depending how hard it is)
- - #06: Change daily refresh so it works if the app isn't opened every day (details of how to fix in the issue)
- - #09: Some kind of acknowlegement the home location is set (not sure what yet)
- - #12: Adding colour schemes / icon / correct app name - important but given I don't yet know even the name it's not high priority
+ - #12: Adding colour schemes / icon / correct app name
- - #10: Location permissions - as mentioned above it would be useful but there's a workaround and its quite a lot of work
+ - #13: Notification goes to tasks list page
+ - #14: Location works in background
  - #03: Tasks reappearing on screen rotate - such an edge case it should be fine